Healing is never a linear process. After seven years without my father, I'm sharing what I've learned about grief.

-I had a lot of people reach out to me to tell me they could relate to my loss because they had lost their pet or that they knew someone who had lost someone.
-At first, it bothered me that someone would compare the loss of a dog to my losing my father but I realized they were only trying to help, in their own way.
-People often don’t know what to say and a lot of times it’s more awkward for them to talk about your loss than it is for you.
-In the years that followed my father’s death, I remember having to preface a lot of conversations with “I’m OK, but my father passed away in 2011.”
+When you lose a loved one, you realize there are two groups of people: people who can empathize because they have experienced loss, too, and people who have never experienced loss and fumble for the right words to make you feel better and fix your pain.
+The second group doesn’t realize there is pain in this world that you can’t be cheered out of.* People often don't know what to say and a lot of times it's more awkward for them to talk about your loss than it is for you.
+In the years that followed my father's death, I remember having to preface a lot of conversations with "I'm OK, but my father passed away in 2011."
 The truth is there is no one size fits all reaction when someone tells you such devastating news and really the best thing you can do for someone who is grieving is to just be with them for whatever they need.

 All that said...